juxt/astro-website/src/pages/blog/tour.md

 ## Trip's Protocol's To the Rescue

-In DDD we might want our event-store to both save the events it receives and to publish those events to message bus in the same "transaction".
+In DDD we might want our event-store to both save the events it receives and publish those events to a message bus in the same "transaction".
 This way we are assured that subscribers to the published events will be eventually consistent.

 Thankfully Trip supports changing out the underlying operations for a connection.
 The intention here is to allow people to extend Trip in new and interesting ways.
 Tour uses it to pivot to `refs` instead of `atoms` to manage connections.
-This way we can get transactional behaviour for free.
+This way, via Clojure's native support for transactions, we have transactional behaviour for free.

 ```clojure
 (defn create-conn [] (ref (trip/empty-db)))